ben/writings/software-developers-journal/c-toolbelt.md

 # A C Developer's Utility Belt

-**Jealousy** is an emotion commonly associated with C.
+**Jealousy** is an emotion commonly associated with C developers.
-Developing in other languages is just so *nice*.
+It's easy to see why; developing in other languages is just so *nice*.
-Automated refactoring, dynamic reloading, garbage collection, exceptions, object-orientation, lambdas… You give up a lot to work in C.
+Automated refactoring, dynamic reloading, garbage collection, exceptions, object-orientation, lambdas… You've got to give up a lot to work in C.

 But it doesn't have to suck.
 You don't have to leave **all** your best tools behind.